pdidev/pdi/example/README.md

 ## PDI integration {#pdi_integration}

 Now, when we know the algorithm, we can focus on analysing `decl_hdf5.yaml` specification tree.
- Fisrt 3 maps defined will not
+ First 3 maps defined will not
 be seen to %PDI:
 ```yaml
 duration: 0.75